eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 When setting option **--osm.all-attributes**, all OSM tags of a way are exported as [generic params](../../Simulation/GenericParameters.md) of the edge.
 If only a specific selection of tags should be imported, this can be set with option **--osm.extra-attributes**.

+## Railway signals

+By default, rail signals of category "main" and "combined" are imported.
+In case the region of interest doesn't provide the necessary level of detail it is possible to customize the import rules using option **--osm.railsignals**.
+The following values are supported

+- *ALL*: imports all signals (key="railway" and value="signal")
+- KEY=VALUE: imports all nodes with a tag where key is "railway:signal:KEY" and value is VALUE
+- KEY=VALUE,KEY2=VALUE2,...: as above with multiple combinations
+- KEY=: imports all nodes with a tag where key is "railway:signal:KEY" (also supports giving a list)
+- *DEFAULT*: equivalent to option value "main=,combined="

 # Editing OSM networks

 ## JOSM